codex-storage/bittorrent-codex-docs/10 Notes/Upload and download BitTorrent content with Codex - demo.md

 }
 ```

+You can also use a torrent file when downloading the content from the Codex network.
+Please check [[Using Torrent Files to Download Content from the Codex Network]].
+### Appendix

-And here is the streaming log (node-2) for the reference:
+The streaming log (node-2) for the reference:

 ```bash
 TRC 2025-03-20 03:32:28.939+01:00 torrent requested:                         topics="codex restapi" tid=6977524 multihash=sha1/04010165844CF71179B42AC3C0462E31EB9E74B1